augupta/SQL-SERVER/README.md

 SELECT * FROM employees ORDER BY emp_ID OFFSET 10 ROWS FETCH NEXT 20 ROWS ONLY;

 # TRANSACTION/CONCURRENCY are key concepts which are used to ensure data integrity and consistency when multiple users or processes accessing and modifying the data at the same time.
+Transaction allows either full data to process or no data.
+It doesn't allow partial data to process which helps in preventing the incomplete or incorrect data changes in table.
+# ACID Properties:

+# Syntax of TRANSACTION
+BEGIN TRANSACTION
+UPDATE employees SET salary = salary+1000 WHERE emp_id=1;
+COMMITT TRANSACTION

+# CONCURRENCY is a situation when multiple users or processes accessing and modifying the data at the same time.
+It is common in multiple user environments.
+Shared lock: when two users are trying to read the data from same table at same time, they will get the shared lock.
+It is shareable to other user.
+Exclusive lock: when two users are trying to modify, alter or update the data in a table.
+The command of user gets commited first who process first and the command of the second user will go in processing.
+It will process after the first ones's.